tg1225/Final-Project/README.md

 HapticFan.ino for the Arduino code.

-Pictures for detailed images of the circuitry.
+Photos for detailed images of the circuitry.